AnujK2901/yt-trans-sum/README.md

 #### More details about our backend can be read at our [back-end repository here](https://github.com/AnujK2901/yt-sum-flask).

 **YouTube Video Transcript Summarization using PIP:** Yes.
 You heard it right!
 This package is available on [PyPi](https://pypi.org/project/yt-trans-sum/).
 Just read below to know how can you integrate it in your own project.
-When ever you invoke the function of our package, it sends API call to our Flask server, and then the server responds back with the summarized text response.
+When ever you invoke the function of our package, it sends API calls to our Flask server, and then the server responds back with the summarized text response.
 Then you can further display the received result to the user.\
 As we make API calls to our back-end, this package needs an internet connection to received summarized transcript using `requests` library.

 ##### Requirements
-* `Python` `>=3.5` (Use as latest version as possible for more performance.): (Users below 3.6 can still run it, but might face some errors.)
+* `Python` `>=3.5` (Use as latest version as possible for more performance.
+Users below 3.5 can still run it, but might face some errors since the package was not tested below 3.5)
 * `requests` `>=2.25.1` (Used to make API calls to our server)

 ![](/readme_images/image_cover_p.png)